A History of Wandsworth Common

 "Proceeded . . . across the line" — how interesting!
 Obviously there was no electrification at this time, and far fewer trains — and of course noisy steamy smoky trains gave plenty of advance warning.
 The perambulators will cross quite a number of lines that day.

 [A little later, for example around 1890, Emanuel schoolboys routinely crossed the lines directly from their school on to the east (Battersea) side of the Common.
-Reasons included to play soccer (rather than the rugby that was being forced on them in the school grounds), or to defend their fellow-pupils when they observed them being attacked by local "Boardyblags — boys from local Board Schools, such as Belleville and Honeywell.
+Reasons included to play soccer (rather than the rugby that was being forced on them in the school grounds), or perhaps to defend their fellow-pupils when they observed them being attacked by local "Boardyblags" — boys from local Board Schools, such as Belleville and Honeywell.

 The poet Edward Thomas, who grew up on Wakehurst and Shelgate Roads, and went to Belleville, writes entertainingly about these conflicts (from the point of view of a "boardyblag").]